 Humans are a finicky species.
 We will put up with a lot when it comes to things that bring us joy or pleasure, but when shopping online or dealing with an Internet provider, we look at the world like a giant shopping mall—full of options, and full of competitors, all wanting our business.

 This is why one bad experience will often send a customer into the arms of a competitor without a second thought.
 As service providers, we like to think we have developed a customer base that truly values our relationship, but the truth is, we are not family and if treated poorly our loyal patrons will often quickly break up with us in search of another BFF.

-Even if your users are retired and have all the time in the world, they don’t want to waste the time they do have endlessly hunting around on website looking for the information they need.
+Even if your users are retired and have all the time in the world, they don’t want to waste the time they do endlessly hunting around on the website looking for the information they need.